-Potent Compound Found in This Type of Onion Could Help Kill Cancer TumorsElizabeth Nelson
+Potent Compounds Found in Red Onion Could Help Kill Cancer CellsElizabeth Nelson

 Looking to put some onions on a burger, a salad, or whatever else you’re cooking today?
 A new study suggests you should opt for red instead of white if you want to ward off cancer.